Yubico/yubikit-android/README.md

 # Yubico Mobile Android SDK (YubiKit)

-The **YubiKit** is an Android library provided by Yubico to interact with YubiKeys on Android devices.
+**YubiKit** is an Android library provided by Yubico to interact with YubiKeys on Android devices.
 The library supports NFC-enabled and USB YubiKeys.

 The library includes a demo application implemented in Kotlin, the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo), which provides a complete example of integrating and using all the features of the library in an Android project.

 Changes to this library are documented in this [changelog](./yubikit-android/blob/master/Changelog.md).

+**NOTE** The pre-release version of YubiKit Android SDK supported a subset of FIDO2 functionality.
+In this general availability (GA) version, that FIDO2 module has been removed.
+We recommend developers use the official [FIDO2 API for Android](https://developers.google.com/identity/fido/android/native-apps) provided by Google.

 ## About

-The YubiKit requires a physical key to test its features.
-Before running the included [demo application](./yubikit-android/tree/master/YubikitDemo) or integrating the YubiKit into your own app, you need a YubiKey or a Security Key by Yubico to test functionality.
+YubiKit requires a physical key to test its features.
+In order to run the included [demo application](./yubikit-android/tree/master/YubikitDemo) and to integrate the YubiKit into your own app, get a YubiKey or a Security Key by Yubico to test functionality.

-**YubiKit** is multi-module library with following components:
+YubiKit is a multi-module library with the following components:

-[Yubikit](./yubikit/README.md) provides functionality to detect whether a YubiKey is plugged in or is connected over NFC.
+[Yubikit](./yubikit/README.md) provides functionality to detect whether a YubiKey is plugged in or connected over NFC.

-[OATH](./oath/README.md) allows applications such as an authenticator app to store OATH TOTP and HOTP secrets on a YubiKey and generate one-time passwords.
+[OATH](./oath/README.md) enables applications such as an authenticator app to store OATH TOTP and HOTP secrets on a YubiKey and generate one-time passwords.

 [OTP](./otp/README.md) provides implementation classes to obtain Yubico OTPs via USB or NFC.